 How do we create a fitting tribute?
 We learn about your loved one and find out what mattered most to them, and we design a custom memorial or funeral services that speaks to his or her personality.
 Whether Mom loved to ski or Grandfather was a fisherman, we have ideas—from the perfect florals to personalized mementos, from musical suggestions to breath-taking processionals—that hit the right note and leave lasting impressions.

 Conscious of the support we can bring to families, Collins Clarke MacGillivray White offers complimentary services that go beyond the day of the funeral.
 We host concerts, exhibits and lectures on various topics and offer innovative community programming such as Making Everlasting Memories, Escape School and Smart and Safe Seniors.

-As members of the Dignity Memorial® network, the Collins Clarke MacGillivray White funeral homes give you not only the familiar attention you expect from a locally operated funeral home but also the value you deserve.
-For your convenience, we have additional funeral home locations in Pointe-Claire and Saint-Lambert.
+As members of the Dignity Memorial® network, Collins Clarke MacGillivray White Funeral Homes give you not only the familiar attention you expect from a locally operated funeral home but also the value you deserve.
+For your convenience, we have additional funeral home locations in Montreal and Pointe-Claire.

 Please contact us if you need immediate assistance or would like more information on how our team can help your family celebrate a life.